akelly1954/Samples/README.md

 found *...Samples/source/Video/src/main_programs/*
 (used to be *main_v4l2_raw_capture*)

 The sources for this project are being restructured at this time.
-The old code is still in the source tree, and will stay there until the refactoring is done.
+But it already works (you can take a video on your camera, stream it to a file, convert it to an mp4 file (or any other format) and then play it on your favorite video viewer (vlc?).

 This is an infrastructure that pumps out video frames from the hardware (USB camera in my case) and then gets rid of these frames (by passing them on) to software that deals with each frame - either saving them in a file, analyzing/modifying each frame, and/or displaying them.

-Thanks to the online video community which speaks a different language and uses tools and designs that are a step or three beyond what I know, I'm using a C program at the heart of the video frame "pump" that interfaces betwen the V4L ("Video For Linux" - V4L2 in this case) interface to the hardware, and upper levels of the software (C++ objects, Qt, etc).
+Thanks to the online video community which speaks a different language and uses tools and designs that are a step or three beyond what I know, I'm using a C++ object at the heart of the video frame "pump" that originated from a C program which is published by kernel.org as part of the Linux kernel device driver documentation.
+That code, now morphed into a C++ object interfaces betwen the V4L ("Video For Linux" - V4L2 in this case) interface to the hardware, and upper levels of the software (C++ objects, Qt, etc).
 This is part of software which is provided freely with the V4L2 API.

-     The actual C function used is based on the *v4l/capture.c* sample program copied from *kernel.org*.
+     The actual C++ object used is based on the *v4l/capture.c* sample program copied from *kernel.org*.
 See the directory ...Samples/References in this project for the full detail of how to get to the file today, as well as a copy of the source in its current raw (unmodified) form.

+The (now a) C++ class uses a set of configurable parameters (now read from the JSON config file, as well as adjusted by command line parameters) to fill up to 4 memory mapped buffers with video data in YUYV format (Packed YUV 4:2:2, YUY2) or H264 (H264 with start codes).
+These buffers, one at a time as they are filled, are passed on to the next level up (written to a file, used to display in a viewer, analyzed, etc).
+Each buffer is copied only once, after which a shared pointer is what gets passed from one queue to another for further processing.
+This frees up the memory mapped buffer (one of the 4) which allows the V4L driver in the kernel to fill it up with a new frame.

-The (now a) function uses a configurable number of memory mapped buffers (4, in this case) that get filled up, one at a time, by the API.
-This layer is implemented as a C function which uses callback functions to deliver each frame in YUYV format (Packed YUV 4:2:2, YUY2) or H264 (H264 with start codes) to the next level up, C++ objects that copy each memory mapped buffer (using H264, I'm currently seeing frame sizes of up to 175Kb each using my webcam which provides 1920x1080 pixels per frame.
+With h264 pixel format, I'm currently seeing frame sizes of up to 175Kb each using my webcam which provides 1920x1080 pixels per frame.
 Most frames, though, are less than 50Kb each).
 The numbers will be exponentialy higher for cameras that have a higher resolution.

-Each frame buffer is copied into one or more C++ std::array<> objects (each element in the array represented as a uint8_t character); an std::shared_ptr<> set up for each std::array object, and from that point, the data does not have to be copied again unless and until the frame has to be converted into a different video format.
-Each std::shared_ptr<> object is added to a ring buffer (*Util/include/circular_buffer.hpp*) and handled, one by one, in a different std::thread (not the data itself, but the pointer object to it) - using an object which has an embedded condition variable, to avoid having to poll the ring buffer for newly available frame buffers (*Util/include/condition_data.hpp*).

-Currently all of this is implemented and working all the way up to and including the separate thread which peels off one frame at a time from the ring buffer, and appends each frame to a file until the process eventually exits.
+Currently all of this is implemented and working all the way up to and including writing out the video data to a file.
 This file can be viewed by any of several viewers that handle YUYV or H264 formats.
-In order to see the results from the file in a viewer, you can do this (for H264 format):
+In order to see the results from the file in a viewer, you can do this:

+For h264 pixel format:

-    $ ffmpeg -f h264 -i v4l2_raw_capture.data -vcodec copy v4l2_raw_capture.mp4
+    $ ffmpeg -f h264 -i video_capture.data -vcodec copy main_video_capture.mp4

+Or, for yuyv pixel format:

+    $ ffmpeg -f rawvideo -vcodec rawvideo -s 640x480 -r 25 -pix_fmt yuyv422  \
+             -i video_capture.data -c:v libx264 -preset ultrafast -qp 0 main_video_capture.mp4

-Where the *v4l2_raw_capture.data* is the name of the raw data file created by **main_v4l2_raw_capture**, and the .mp4 file is the output from *ffmpeg*.
-Having done this, you can view the video with any viewer you normally use:
+Where the *video_capture.data* is the name of the raw data file created by **main_video_capture**, and the .mp4 file is the output from *ffmpeg*.
+Having done this, you can view the video with any viewer you normally use, for example:

-    $ vlc ./v4l2_raw_capture.mp4
+    $ vlc ./main_video_capture.mp4

 I use this to test the sanity of the layers below the thread which is handling the frame buffers.